halorgium/r_fast_r_furious/README.md

 # RFastRFurious

-easily validate movie titles from the fast and the furious saga
+Easily validate movie titles from the fast and the furious saga

 ## Installation